tekknolagi/isdt/lecture-notes/3-bld.md

 The last---but certainly not least---way of doing things is to dive right in and read through the code.
-This is especially necessary if the documentation apepars incorrect or is completely missing.
+This is especially necessary if the documentation appears incorrect or is completely missing.
 It may be especially challenging if the project uses a... unique code style or is written in a language you are unfamiliar with.
 But you will likely read a good deal of code in your lifetime, so learning to both skim and thoroughly read code is a skill that will help you.

 ## Lecture 4